Versions and Branches¶

 want to make.
 Once you have an issue, take its number and create a file inside of the

-CHANGES/plugin_api/ directory named after that issue number with an extension of
+CHANGES/plugin_api/ directory named after that issue number with one of the extensions below.

 PRs can span multiple categories by creating multiple files (for instance, if you added a feature and deprecated an old feature at the same time, you would create CHANGES/NNNN.feature and CHANGES/NNNN.removal).
 Likewise if a PR touches multiple issues/PRs you may create a file for each of them with the exact same contents and Towncrier will deduplicate them.